-Samsung Series 3 Chromebook 303C review
+Samsung Series 3 Chromebook 303C

 The Samsung Series 3 Chromebook is the latest in the line of Google OS based laptops.

 For those unfamiliar, the Chromebook concept is simple - a small, light and ultimately affordable laptop that, in many respects, is nothing more than a web browser capable of running additional apps, not the more heavyweight programmes of an OS such as Windows.

 It's also "always connected" - or at least tries to be - so your data will be stored in the cloud, never to be lost.
 A two-year tie-in with Google Drive offers up 100GB of space to complement the on-board 16GB of storage.

 For many that will cover all the needed basics: browsing, watching YouTube clips, sending emails, word processing and the like are all possible and, if you don't need the extra power or a more standard operating system to install specifics, then it could be right up your street.

 Problem is we've not been too taken by Chromebooks thus far, largely due to the price not matching up to the limited feature set and the limitations to offline use.
 Does the Samsung 303C Chromebook trim the fat of its weightier, larger Series 5 brother and also fill in some of the performance gaps to make it a more rounded machine, or is it still short of the expected mark, particularly in the era of the tablet?

 From the outside the Samsung 303C - or EX303C12 to give it the full and inevitably snappy name - Chromebook certainly looks like a no-frills laptop.
 It's all grey plastic and looks, well, cheap, for want of a better word.
 But there probably isn't one: it just looks cheap.
 The raised Samsung and Chrome logos do add an extra level of sheen that helps the 303C look a little more palatable.